Cylinder Testing & Inspection

 Diving Cylinder Inspection and Testing

-Please note that all VIP labels previously issued by CFT up to June 30th, 2006 will remain valid until their expiry date i.e. a VIP label issued on June 30th, 2006 will remain valid until December 2008.
-Only accredited test houses can inspect test and issue cylinder inspection labels.
-If a diving cylinder does not bear an IDEST inspection cylinder then it has not been tested according to legislation and will not be filled by a compressed air station.
+Only accredited test houses can inspect, test and issue cylinder inspection labels.
+If a diving cylinder does not bear an IDEST inspection stamp and label it has not been tested according to legislation and will in all likelihood not be filled by a compressed air station.

 Industrial Pressure Testing Limited has been an IDEST test house since 1997 and has a registered test house mark for diving cylinders of 3R which is stamped on all diving cylinders after inspection and/or retest.

-A diving cylinder must be inspected must be visually inspected every two and a half years and be retested every five years from its date of manufacture.
+A diving cylinder must be inspected visually every two and half years and undergo a retest every 5 years from its date of manufacture.

-Fully wrapped carbon composite cylinders are among the lightest gas cylinders available for general high pressure applications and are now in use world wide.
-These types of cylinders meet the needs of many end users in breathing apparatus, escape sets , medical support and anywhere portability is important.
+Fully wrapped carbon composite cylinders are among the lightest gas cylinders available for general high-pressure applications and are now in use worldwide.
+These types of cylinders meet the needs of many end users in breathing apparatus, escape sets, medical support gases (see Notified Body Testing section) and anywhere portability is important.

-- All cylinders manufactured to HSE-AL-FW2 and EN 12245 (CE marked) require testing every 5 years from the date of manufacture.
+- All cylinders manufactured to EN 12245 (CE marked) require testing every 5 years from the date of manufacture printed on the information label.

-- Cylinder life spans remain at 15 years and CANNOT under any circumstances be extended.
+- Cylinder life spans can vary e.g. 15 years or 20 years and CANNOT under any circumstances be extended.

-- At IPT Ltd, we operate a policy of placing a sticker on the neck of each cylinder containing the retest date.
-The orange “FINAL” sticker on the cylinder neck will contain the withdrawal date of the cylinder.
+- At IPT Limited we operate a policy of placing a sticker on the cylinder neck of each cylinder containing the retest date.
+The orange FINAL sticker on the cylinder neck will contain the withdrawal date of the cylinder.
 This enables the BA officer to easily identify cylinders.
-This information will also be found on the cylinder body.
+This information is also placed on the cylinder body.

-- Some cylinders will not be tested to a 5-year cycle, as the 15-year life span will take precedence.
+- Some cylinders will not be tested to a 5-year cycle as the life span of the cylinder (15 or 20) will take precedence.

-- Cylinders that have reached their 15-year life span must be removed from service.
-A destruction certificate may be issued if requested by the customer.
+Cylinders that have reached their end of lifespan must be removed from service.
+A certificate of Rendering Unserviceable may be issued by the Client if requested.

-- All Sabre and Dräger B.A. cylinder valves must be serviced at the time of cylinder test.
+- All SCOTT, DRAGER and INTERSPIRO BA cylinder valves must be serviced at the time of cylinder test.

-- As of July 2006, only Approved Bodies can inspect composite B.A. cylinders.
-No other organisations or companies can test compressed gas cylinders.
-IPT Ltd., is the only Nationally Accredited company currently in discussion with The Health and Safety Authority to achieve Approved Body status.
-Until such time IPT Ltd., is accredited by I.N.A.B. to continue testing composite B.A. cylinders. (see I.N.A.B. web site-Directory of Accredited Inspection Bodies)
+- Only Approved Bodies can inspect composite BA CYLINDERS.
+No other organisations can test composite gas cylinders.
+IPT Ltd is currently the only Nationally Accredited company by I.N.A.B. to inspect and test composite BA cylinders (see I.N.A.B. web site directory of Accredited Inspection Bodies)

 Accredited Test Certificates or Certificates of Destruction are issued for each cylinder.
 IPT Ltd is the only current Nationally Accredited test station operating all aspects of the relevant standard.